-I started house sitting in Australia in 2013.
-I wanted to try house sitting because, like many of us, I was sick of paying for rent and wasn't sure how I would be able to ever afford a mortgage down-payment.
+I first started house sitting in Australia in 2013 with my ex.
+We wanted to become house sitters in Australia because, like many of us, I was sick of paying for rent and wasn't sure how I would be able to ever afford a mortgage down-payment.
 Truth be told, I saw house sitting as a two pronged approach to resolve this - through house sitting I not only would not have to pay rent (or bills!) any longer, I would also be able to save up money, hopefully enough money for that aforementioned mortgage down-payment.
 And this is what happened.
 Well, actually what happened was even better (imho): I was able to live rent-free for 10 years across Australia, Europe and Asia, and by the end of it I had saved enough money not only to afford the down-payment, but to actually be able to buy a house in the EU - outright!
 I know it might seem unlikely that I was able to travel the world in my 20s, and buy an EU house outright in my 30s, without a trust fund or a wealthy man, but I did do it, and it's because I house sat.
+[This post was last updated on the 19th of November, 2024.]

 To be perfectly honest with you, Australia wasn't my first choice when it came to a destination to house sit in.
 In fact, I signed up to house sit because I saw a suitable house sit in Germany - it was for 6 months long and I figured I could go there, improve my German, get a job and save up.
 But the thing was, I wasn't dreaming big enough.
 If you could live anywhere on the planet, and rent and bills weren't a factor - where would it be?
 If someone had said that to me then I probably would have applied to house sitting jobs in Australia.
 But no one said that to me, so I'm here to say it to you instead.
 Perhaps 'the universe' was saying it to me though, because I wasn't successful in getting that house sitting gig in Germany, which is when I started thinking outside of the box and applied to house sits in Australia too.
 Four weeks later I graduated university and hopped on a one-way ticket to Australia to start my first house sitting jobs.